Nigerians have, through history, left their mark on the global football stage, and the history of European club competitions is no exception.

 Martins scored goals for Inter Milan, Newcastle United, Wolfsburg, Rubin Kazan, and Levante across competitions such as the UEFA Champions League, Europa League, and their qualifiers.

-The Super Eagles striker has quickly risen to prominence as one of Nigeria’s finest exports in Europe.
+The Super Eagles striker has swiftly emerged as one of Nigeria’s most prolific talents in European football.

-Boniface’s scoring record includes goals in the UEFA Europa League qualifiers and main tournament, where he won the Golden Boot in the 2022/23 season with Royale Union Saint-Gilloise.
+Boniface showcased his goal-scoring prowess in the UEFA Europa League qualifiers and main tournament, claiming the Golden Boot in the 2022/23 season with Royale Union Saint-Gilloise.

-Notably, the UEFA Europa Conference League remains the only competition he has featured in without scoring.
+Notably, the UEFA Europa Conference League remains the only European competition he has featured in without finding the net.

-Dessers was the top scorer of the 2021/22 campaign, finishing ahead of Roma’s Tammy Abraham.
+He claimed the Golden Boot in the inaugural UEFA Europa Conference League, finishing as the top scorer of the 2021/22 campaign ahead of Roma’s Tammy Abraham.

-The Nigerian forward has played for clubs like Rangers, Feyenoord, Genk, and Utrecht, but has yet to feature in the UEFA Champions League beyond the qualifying rounds.
+The Nigerian forward has represented clubs such as Rangers, Feyenoord, Genk, and Utrecht, yet he is still awaiting his debut in the UEFA Champions League proper, having only featured in the qualifying rounds.

 Shola Ameobi – 15 goals in 51 appearances